ellmetha/django-machina/docs/forum_permissions.rst

     ``MACHINA_DEFAULT_AUTHENTICATED_USER_FORUM_PERMISSIONS`` setting to define which permissions
     should be granted to all authenticated users for all forums (please refer to :doc:`settings`).

+    If, however, you foresee the need for more fine grained control it might be wiser and more convenient to target all authenticated users on the first forum and copy these permissions to later forums, giving a bit more control about exactly which forums (and subforums) these 'general rules' apply to and making it easier to later adjust them per forum.

 As previously stated, the forum permissions can be applied either to a specific forum or globally to all forums: